At one time during the 1980s all four professional teams in Philadelphia were world champions or runners-up to a championship.

 Although these stories are embellished.
 Hockey in Canada is a way of life since the 1800s.

-Fathers work almost sixteen hour days, but somehow manage to attend all of Junior’s games.
+Fathers work ten hour days, but somehow still manage to attend all of Junior’s games.

 Hockey Moms in Canada make Soccer Moms in the United States look pedestrian by comparison and it’s not unheard of to see Junior’s younger siblings doing their school homework on the stands, while he’s practicing.